pgnikolov/QRWaver/README.md

 - Thumbnails in `app/static/images/frames_thumbs/`
 - Client-side composition and preview logic lives in `app/static/js/script.js`
 - Jinja templates for editors are in `app/templates/qr_editors/*`

+- Each editor that supports UTMs shows a small info button next to “Campaign (optional)”.
+It toggles an inline help box explaining the five UTM fields.
+This toggle is implemented inline (no dependency on a specific JS version), so it works even under aggressive static caching.

 If your frame SVG contains a rectangle with id `QR_ZONE`, the client can position the QR image there.